Inspection Technology Specialization AAS Degree

 - Full program offered at LSC-North Harris

-The general education core will transfer to a variety of colleges and universities.
+The general AAS academic courses will transfer to four-year colleges and universities.
 Contact a counselor, or faculty member at any of the colleges for specific information and to obtain the recommended sequencing of courses.

 |First Semester Courses||14 Credits|